MuhammadA-C/wgu-c482/README.md

 ---

-**Note**

-You can refer to the folder "C482-Photos" for more photos of the inventory management application.
+***Note: You can refer to the folder "C482-Photos" for more photos of the inventory management application***

 ---